 There are a number of great deep conditioning treatments and masks on the market.
 However, even when money is tight, I buy a heavy creme conditioner, apply it to my dry hair, and then wrap a hot, wet towel around my head for at least 10 minutes for a decent treatment.
 Then I wash it out.

 It's important to find a product that works to maintain that smooth look.
-There are a number of anti-frizz products that can do a reasonably good job for people with a moderate problem.
+For me the leave in conditioner I mentioned above works well alone but I have used smoothing serums that do well.
+These products can do a reasonably good job for people with a moderate problem.
+(John Frieda has one for instance.)
 It's important to start with a very small amount and work it through your hair to be sure you don't weigh your hair down or get a greasy look.

-5. Stop blow drying to make your hair healthier or if the weather is humid or you have serious frizz, blow dry it properly.
+6. Stop blow drying to make your hair healthier but if the weather is humid or you have serious frizz, blow dry it properly.

 While blow drying can cause damage, in some cases it can assure the cuticle is sealed and your hair is less prone to frizz.
 So in a humid environment, blow drying may be necessary.
-Personally, I allow mine to air dry 75% of the way and then blow dry it after I've applied the leave-in conditioner.
-Although cool air will keep your hair healthier, using hot air and blowing in the direction your hair grows (downward) will reduce frizziness.
-Hair should be held taut, using a non-bristle brush, while drying with hot air, and then end it with a blast of cool air.
-The cool air will help seal the cuticle.
-I always dry mine completely before going outside into any humid or damp weather.
-Making sure it's completely dry and sealed with a leave-in conditioner before exposing it to humidity helps gets rid of frizzy hair.
+Personally, I allow mine to air dry 75% of the way and then blow dry it after I've applied the leave-in conditioner/heat protectant.